AI-hub-keskisuomi/AI_hub_keskisuomi/WP1_computational_dm/clustering/README.md

 ##### Results using the data at the end of the intervention

 The results were computed based on the data at the end of the intervention.
 Cluster validation indices (7 indices in total) recommended seven profiles (figures are in the Jpeg folder).
 These cluster profiles included high variability.
 Two of the profiles were small because they included only three patients.
 In the two best profiles, the average value of self-rated healthy was better than the average over whole population, and mean weight loss was more than 2.5 % (measured over 19 patients).
-In profile 3 (included 23 patients in total), the self-rated healthiness was better than the average value, but the relative weight change (measured over a 36-monthly period) was worse than the average.
-In profile 4 (17 patients in total), patients self-rated healthiness as worse than the average but achieved approximately 2 % average weight loss.
-Patients in the profile 6 (13 patients in total) self-rated healthiness as worse than the average, and many patients suffered the increased weights.
+In profile 3 (included 23 patients in total), the self-rated halthy was better than the average value, but the relative weight change (measured over a 36-monthly period) was worse than the average.
+In profile 4 (17 patients in total), patients self-rated healthy as worse than the average but achieved approximately 2 % average weight loss.
+Patients in the profile 6 (13 patients in total) self-rated healthy as worse than the average, and many patients suffered the increased weights.

 All the clustering results are available in the file: 'Klusterointituloksia.xlsx'.